Tadpole madtom: Diet

 The tadpole madtom is an invertivore, planktivore, but also feeds on particulate.
-A Common food source for the tadpole madtom are immature insects such as cladocera, ostracods, hyalella, and chironomids.
+A Common food source for the tadpole madtom are immature insects and small crustaceans such as cladocera, ostracods, hyalella, and chironomids.
 Another popular food source is small crustaceans such as amphipods and isopods.
 Smaller fish feed more on small crustaceans while large fish tend to consume large prey such as worms and grass shrimp.
 Researchers in Wisconsin recorded the stomach contents of numerous tadpole madtoms and found an average diet consisting of 44% insects, 28.3% small crustaceans, 18.3% oligochaetes, 5.9% plants, 3% silt and debris, 0.1% snails, and 0.1% algae.

 Reproduction, life cycle

 Due to the tadpole madtom's secretive nature, little is known of their spawning habits.
 In most areas the tadpole madtom spawn in June or July when the water temperature reaches 80 °F. Breeding males exhibit swelling of the lips and genital papillae as well as enlarged muscles on top of the head.
 Breeding tadpole madtoms do not build nests, but instead rely on any present solid substrate with which to attach their eggs.
 This generally includes things such as a rocks, logs, and vegetation.
 However, they have also been known to attach their eggs to submerged garbage such as pop cans.
 They have also been known to use abandoned crayfish burrows as a place to house their eggs.
 The female produces numerous clutches of eggs throughout breeding season, however not much is known of the number of clutches that they produce.
 Each clutch generally contains anywhere from 75 to 200 eggs.
 The male then guards the eggs until they hatch to ensure their safety.